 13.1.
 Using the non-dominant hand, pull the skin taut between the thumb and forefinger, pushing adipose tissue approximately 1 inch away from the muscle.
 (Figure 4)

 13.2.
-The needle should be inserted at a 90˚ angle.
+Insert the needle at a 90˚ angle.
 Hold the syringe between thumb and index finger of the dominant hand and insert into the muscle using a quick, purposeful motion.

 13.2.1.
 VARIATION: When administering some IM medications (this does not include vaccinations), into the ventrogluteal, gluteus medius or the dorsogluteal muscles, it is recommended to aspirate for blood return.
 This prevents accidental administration of the medication into a blood vessel.
 This is not necessary for deltoid or vastus lateralis muscles because they do not contain large blood vessels.